-Prerequisite or co-requisite: ACED 4410.
-Advanced instructional and management skills for new secondary career education teachers.
-Emphasis is on improvement of skills related to teaching methodology and curriculum implementation that will help them to be more successful as career education practitioners.
+Basic instructional and management skills for new secondary career education teachers.
+Emphasis is on survival skills related to teaching methodology and curriculum implementation that will help them to be successful during their first or second year of teaching.

 GENERAL EDUCATION OUTCOMES